beville/ComicStreamer/README.md

 (Eventually, there will be native build packages for Mac OS and Windows)

-Settings and database are kept in user folder:
+Settings, database, and logs are kept in the user folder:

-* On unix (mac,linux) it's "~/.ComicStreamer"
+* On Linux: "~/.ComicStreamer"
+* On Mac OS: "~/Library/Application Support/ComicStreamer"
-* On windows "%APPDATA%\ComicStreamer"
+* On Windows:  "%APPDATA%\ComicStreamer"

 ----------
 #### Running